day8/re-frame/docs/EPs/0001-CaptureHandlerMetadata.md

 ## EP 001 - Better Capture Of Handler Metadata

-> Status: Draft.
-WIP.
-Incomplete.
+> Status: Drafting.
+May be incorrehent and/or wrong.
 Don't read.

 ### Abstract